Cock ring: Materials and types

-Commercially available cock rings are made from many different materials, including: leather, rubber, silicone, neoprene, nylon, metals (including: aluminium, steel, titanium, silver, gold and platinum), wood, plastic, bone, horn, ceramic, glass, and semi precious stone.
+Commercially available cock rings are made from many different materials, including leather, rubber, silicone, neoprene, nylon, metals (such as aluminium, steel, titanium, silver, gold and platinum), wood, plastic, bone, horn, ceramic, glass, and semi-precious stone.
 They also come in a wide variety of sizes, with an inner diameter ranging from 35–63 mm.

 Designs range from the simple to the complex.
 Simple rings may lie flat on a surface, while others are ergonomically curved to fit more comfortably on the wearer.
-Some designs are horseshoe shaped with a closure.
-In cross section, the rings may vary from round to flattened oval, the latter offering more friction on the penis and are therefore less likely to slip.
-Many of the newer rings also have different accessories and projections.
+Some designs are horseshoe-shaped with a closure.
+In cross-section, the rings may vary from round to flattened oval, the latter offering more friction on the penis; these are, therefore, less likely to slip.
+Many modern rings also have different accessories and projections.

-There are also vibrating cock rings available which can stimulate the testes at the same time.
+There are also vibrating cock rings which can stimulate the testes at the same time.

-Today, cock rings can be bought with accessories that stimulate the clitoris or anal area during intercourse.
-Other cock rings go around the scrotum and can significantly enhance erection and intensity of orgasms.
+Some cock rings come with accessories that stimulate the clitoris or anal area during intercourse.
+Other cock rings go around the scrotum and can significantly enhance erection and the intensity of orgasms.

 However, there is one disadvantage: the more accessories that are added on, the greater the chance of developing discomfort or cold sensations from the device.

-Rings for ED must be able to be placed in position while a pump is connected; the erection is lost as soon as vacuum is removed unless the ring is already in place.
+Rings for ED must be able to be placed in position while a pump is connected; the erection is lost as soon as vacuum is removed, unless the ring is already in place.
 This rules out most types other than simple elastic rings.